nbloomf/nbloomf.md/pages/amd.md

         * Insertion Sort
         * Merge Sort
         * Lex and Friends
+        * Chains
     * Semigroups and Monoids
+        * Sproduct
+        * Mproduct
     * Lattices
     * Semirings
+5. Topics on Lists
+    * Run Length Encoding
+    * Edit Distance
-5. Fixed Radix Numeral Systems
+6. Fixed Radix Numeral Systems
     * Carry
-6. Binary Trees
+7. Binary Trees
-7. Sequences
+8. Sequences

 > The old idea that there was no reasoning in Arithmetic is dead; the idea that the *general axioms* have no place in Arithmetic is no longer held by a progressive teacher... <cite>J.B.F.
 Showalter in "Arithmetic Made Easy", 1897</cite>